catherinn/dsti-bigdata-2023-spring/04.data-warehousing-with-hive/index.md

     ```

   - Optimized file format (**ORC**, **Parquet**, Avro)
+      - ORC is HIVE specific.
+Both ORC and Parquet insert columns into the memory first.
+Avro is row-based.
+      - ORC and Parquet are for OLAP.

 - Can also read data from other systems : HBase, Kafka, PostgreSQL/MySQL, etc.